What is the purpose of the Honors College?

 What are the out-of-classroom experiences?

-These experiences range from cultural excursions, such as attending a performance at the Guthrie Theater in Minneapolis; to leisure activities, such as an Honors College BBQ; to intellectual discovery, such as attending an Honors Conference.
-Oh, and don’t forget the Honors World Trip (more on that below).
+These experiences range from cultural excursions, such as attending a performance at the Guthrie Theater in Minneapolis; to leisure activities, such as an Honors College dinner at professor's house; to intellectual discovery, such as presenting your research findings at an Honors Conference.
+Oh, and don’t forget the Honors World Trip (more on that below)!

 Will my honors classes be a lot harder?